orobix/Prototypical-Networks-for-Few-shot-Learning-PyTorch/README.md

 # Prototypical Networks for Few shot Learning in PyTorch
 Simple Implementation of Prototypical Networks for Few Shot Learning (https://arxiv.org/abs/1703.05175) in Pytorch

-# Prototypiacl Networks
+# Prototypical Networks

-As shown in the reference paper Prototypical Networks are trained to embed samples features in a vectorial space, in particular, at each episode (iteration), a number of samples for a subset of classes are selected and sent thourgh the model, for each subset of class `c` a number of samples'features (`n_support`) are used to guess the prototype (their barycentre coordinates in the vactorial space) for that class, so then the distances between the remaining `n_query` samples and their class barycentre can be minimized.
+As shown in the reference paper Prototypical Networks are trained to embed samples features in a vectorial space, in particular, at each episode (iteration), a number of samples for a subset of classes are selected and sent through the model, for each subset of class `c` a number of samples' features (`n_support`) are used to guess the prototype (their barycentre coordinates in the vectorial space) for that class, so then the distances between the remaining `n_query` samples and their class barycentre can be minimized.

 ![Prototypical Networks](doc/imgs/proto-1.png)